Rigonz/60k-Spanish-First-Names/README.md

 14. https://www.scribd.com/doc/252875842/Listado-de-Nombres-Permitidos

 ## Fields
-The records in the csv file have two fields: the name and the source, coded with the numeric code used in the previous section.
+The records in the csv file have two fields: the name and the source (a list with the numeric codes used in the previous section).

+## Encoding
+Data is UTF-8.